Tom Corson: 2007-2017: RCA Records

+2017-present: Warner Records

 Corson was named co-chairman and COO of Warner Records in December 2017, and led the transition from Warner Bros.
 Records to Warner Records with Aaron Bay-Schuck, Warner's CEO.
 He has worked closely with Andra Day—he executive produced the Academy and Golden Globe-nominated soundtrack for The United States Vs. Billie Holiday—and oversaw the release of albums and singles by Dua Lipa, Saweetie, Bebe Rexha, Josh Groban, The Black Keys and Michael Bublé, among others.

 Corson was an executive producer of the 2021 documentary Tom Petty, Somewhere You Feel Free: The Making of Wildflowers.
 The film won a Producers Guild Award in 2022.

-Philanthropy

-In 2020, Corson was named inaugural chair of the board of advisors for the UCLA School of Music Business, the first music school within the University of California system.
-He sits on the executive committee of the board of directors for the TJ Martell Foundation, an organization which funds leukemia, cancer and AIDS research and is a member of the Music and Entertainment Industry Board for City of Hope.

-In June 2016, Corson and Peter Edge, the CEO and chairman of RCA, received the UJA Music Visionary of the Year award.
-UJA, supports a network of nonprofits that provides food, medicine, job training and more to people in need in more than 70 countries.

 Recognition

-Corson has appeared on the annual Billboard "Power 100" every year from 2012 to 2022.
-He has lectured at New York University, USC, and UCLA, and was the keynote speaker at the Harvard Business School's Entertainment and Media Conference in January, 2015.